fiveisprime/simple-cipher/README.md

 # Usage

 Simple-Cipher includes two methods for creating and deciphering text.
-Each of the methods requires both the text to encrypt/decrypt as well as the password for encrypting/decrypting the text.
+Each of the methods accepts some text to encrypt/decrypt as well as an optional password for encrypting/decrypting the text.

 ```js